pkuzan/aws-basics/lab/aws-basics.md

 ##### Create Deployment
 * In the AWS Console, select Services, CodeDeploy
+   * Warning, the CodeDeploy web page has been updated.
+To follow the instructions below, click on `Return to old experience`
 * Paste your application name in the search text box and select it.
 * In the Deployment groups section, select your Deployment Group radio button - there should be only one.
 * Press the down-arrow on Actions button and select Deploy new revision. ![](images/deploy-new-revision.png?raw=true)